Joining Endeavour Harmony Chorus - Come and sing with us !

 STEP 1 - Voice analysis

-After the personal voice placing we give you two songs to learn and sing each week at rehearsal with the chorus.
+After the personal voice placing, we assign you a buddy to help support you, and we will give you two songs to learn within six weeks.
 We give you downloadable MP3 learning tracks, word sheets and sheet music.
 You learn the songs at home and practice with the chorus each Tuesday night.
-We give you lots of information including the requirements to be part of our chorus, as well as help with learning music The “prospective member program” runs for six weeks during our rehearsals on Tuesday nights.
-You will receive a lesson each week which provides vocal and visual skill building and education.
-Attending each Tuesday evening is very important to provide the best opportunity for you to learn your audition songs, rehearse with the chorus and receive feedback regarding your personal visual performance.
+We give you lots of information and help with how to learn music.
+Incorporated into these regular rehearsals will be vocal and visual instruction.
+Attending every Tuesday evening is very important to provide the best opportunity for you to learn your audition songs and learn with the chorus.

-Step 3 involves checking you have learned your part and sing it accurately.
+At the end of the 6 week program, we invite you to audition with the chorus.
 We do this by you recording yourself at chorus with the group, into a recorder (eg your smart phone) and we analyse this for accuracy and tuning.
-(You dont have to sing on your own in front of others).
+You don't have to sing on your own in front of others.

 There is also a visual audition component.
-Choreography is an important part of our performances, and the ability to use physical and facial expression when singing is important as well.
-We teach you all of this.
+Visual performance is an important part of our artform, and the ability to use physical and facial expression when singing is important as well.
+We teach you about this.
 The audition includes a simple dance routine and observations of your singing posture and facial expression.
+We will assess you during the 6 week program but never fear, we give you lots of help and information about this.

 Is it for me?